EdLeandry/Coding-Sample-Pre-Doctoral-Application/README.md

-This a repository containing my Stata coding sample along with the necessary datasets to run the code.
+This is a repository containing my Stata coding sample along with the necessary datasets to run the code.